 Should I get a male or a female?

 Both make wonderful pets.
 We suggest that you spay or neuter your dog, as this will eliminate the inconvenience of the bitches heat, and the annoyance of an intact male yearning for romance.

 What sorts of toys are safe to give my Stafford?

 There are no such things as "indestructible dog toys" for Bull and Terrier breeds.
-But some have tried these: large knuckle bones and big Nylabones.
+But some have tried these: large Nylabone products and Kong toys with some success.
 Anything else might be chewed up, swallowed or destroyed in short order.